Postpartum and Breastfeeding

 After a vaginal birth

-You should wait at least four to six weeks after vaginal delivery to fully submerge in the bath tub.
-Your cervix is still a bit dilated in the first few weeks postpartum and there may be a slight change that bath water can travel into the still-open cervix and uterus and cause an infection (although it’s important to note there’s no specific research behind this theory).
+You should wait at least four to six weeks after vaginal delivery to fully submerge in the bathtub.
+Your cervix is still a bit dilated in the first few weeks postpartum, and there may be a slight chance that bath water can travel into the still-open cervix and uterus and cause an infection (although it’s important to note there’s no specific research behind this theory).
 If you had a significant vaginal tear, an episiotomy (an incision made to widen the vaginal opening), or other complications in your vaginal birth, notice how your wound is healing and check in with your provider before taking a bath.

 Once you're cleared to take that relaxing bath, be sure to keep the water warm rather than very hot, limit your soaking time, and avoid irritating or overly scented soaps and cleansers.